10 Questions you've always wanted to ask an Ethical Hacker

 Remember, when you put things online there will always be a risk it is lost, even big sites fail sometimes.
 In the event that your image is lost or someone is attempting to use it against you, see sextortion, remember that no matter what you are worth more than the number of people who have seen you naked.
 It's just skin, and although at the time it may feel like your world is ending, I can promise you it isn't.

-Many people have fallen victim to malicious people doing the exact same thing.
-If someone is attempting to shame you for a decision made, remember that you are not alone!
+Many people have fallen victim to malicious actors doing this exact same thing.
+If someone is attempting to shame you for a decision made, remember you are not alone, and there are organisations such as The Badass Army, to help.

-I am human, even worse I'm an outspoken woman, I've had an abuser target me but also there's communities out there that simply don't like success of others.
+I am human, even worse I'm an outspoken woman, I have had malicious actors target me but also there's communities out there that simply don't like success of others.

-Nothing is 100% secure, but you can take back control by enabling things such as multi-factor authentication, auditing information you have online, and more. (working on a post currently)
+Nothing is 100% secure, but you can take back control by enabling things such as multi-factor authentication, auditing information you have online.
+There are services such as Have I Been Pwned? which are excellent resources.

-b.
-Enable multi-factor authentication when able, review security settings such as Trusted Contacts.
+Next enable multi-factor authentication, and review security settings such as Trusted Contacts.

-d.
-Be proactive.
+Lastly, be proactive.
 The unknown can be absolutely terrifying, but knowledge can enable you and your family to be more secure.
+Again, check out The Essential Guide to Digital Privacy for You and Your Family.

 When I started I didn't know where to look for support.
-I didn't have role models in industry, and I was told so often that women couldn't succeed.
-I was told so often I would often believe it.
+I didn't have role models in industry, and I was told so often that women couldn't succeed; to the point I began to believe it.

-There are communities online, meet up groups, and brilliant organisations that promote diversity; this was one of the main reasons I choose Baringa.
+There are communities online, meet up groups, and brilliant organisations that promote diversity.
+They can remove this sexist and completely inaccurate noise.

 When you're alone, anything can feel insurmountable, but as a community we can overcome.